QuantEcon/lecture-python-intro/lectures/inequality.md

 As can be seen in {numref}`gini_usa1` the Gini coefficient:

+1. trended upward from 1980 to 2020 and then dropped slightly following the COVID pandemic
-1. moves slowly over time, and
+1. moves slowly over time
-2. does not have significant variation in the full range from 0 to 100.
+3. does not have significant variation in the full range from 0 to 100

 Using `pandas` we can take a quick look across all countries and all years in the World Bank dataset.